 Each child attending the 12:15 p.m. session may have a hot lunch (ordered online), or bring a sack lunch.
-If your child has forgotten his/her lunch or is attending day care at the last minute, a lunch will be provided for your child, and the parents will be billed \$6.00.
+If your child has forgotten his/her lunch or is attending day care at the last minute, an emergency lunch of snacks will be provided for your child, and the parents will be billed \$6.00.